KBNLresearch/isolyzer/README.md

 * *fileInfo*: contains general information about the analysed file
 * *statusInfo*: contains information about about the status of Isolyzer's attempt at processing the file
+* *sectorOffset*: contains the value of `--offset` as specified by the user (offset in sectors)
 * *tests*: contains outcomes of the tests that are performed by Isolyzer
 * *fileSystems*: contains technical metadata that are extracted from the filesystem-level headers.

 ## fileInfo element